Guitheg/mlcf/README.md

 build-dataset usage:

 ```
-usage: mlcf_home build-dataset [-h] --rawdata-dir RAWDATA_DIR --dataset-name DATASET_NAME [--pairs PAIRS [PAIRS ...]]
+usage: mlcf_home build-dataset [-h] --rawdata-dir RAWDATA_DIR --dataset-name
+                               DATASET_NAME [--pairs PAIRS [PAIRS ...]]
-                               [--timeframes {1m,3m,5m,15m,30m,1h,2h,4h,6h,8h,12h,1d,3d,1w,2w,1M,1y} [{1m,3m,5m,15m,30m,1h,2h,4h,6h,8h,12h,1d,3d,1w,2w,1M,1y} ...]] --input-width WIDTH
+                               [--timeframes {1m,3m,5m,15m,30m,1h,2h,4h,6h,8h,12h,1d,3d,1w,2w,1M,1y} [{1m,3m,5m,15m,30m,1h,2h,4h,6h,8h,12h,1d,3d,1w,2w,1M,1y} ...]]
+                               --input-width WIDTH [--target-width WIDTH]
-                               [--target-width WIDTH] [--offset WIDTH] [--window-step STEP] [--n-interval NUMBER] [--index-column NAME] [--prop-tv PERCENTAGE] [--prop-v PERCENTAGE]
+                               [--offset WIDTH] [--window-step STEP]
+                               [--n-interval NUMBER] [--index-column NAME]
+                               [--prop-tv PERCENTAGE] [--prop-v PERCENTAGE]
-                               [--indices INDICE [INDICE ...]] [--preprocess FUNCTION NAME] [--merge-pairs] [--n_category N_CATEGORY]
+                               [--indices INDICE [INDICE ...]]
+                               [--preprocess FUNCTION NAME] [--merge-pairs]
+                               [--standardize] [--n-category N_CATEGORY]

 optional arguments:
   -h, --help            show this help message and exit
   --rawdata-dir RAWDATA_DIR
-                        The directory of the raw data used to build the dataset.
-It will uses every file in the given directory
+                        The directory of the raw data used to build the
+                        dataset.
+It will uses every file in the given
+                        directory
   --dataset-name DATASET_NAME
                         The name of the dataset file which will be created
   --pairs PAIRS [PAIRS ...]
                         The list of pairs from which the dataset is build.
                         They are space-separated.
 (Default : BTC/BUSD)
   --timeframes {1m,3m,5m,15m,30m,1h,2h,4h,6h,8h,12h,1d,3d,1w,2w,1M,1y} [{1m,3m,5m,15m,30m,1h,2h,4h,6h,8h,12h,1d,3d,1w,2w,1M,1y} ...]
-                        The list of timeframes from which the dataset is build.
+                        The list of timeframes from which the dataset is
+                        build.
 They are space-separated.
 (Default : 1d)
   --input-width WIDTH   The width of the input part in the sliding window.
+Can
-Can also be seen as the sequence length of a neural network.
+                        also be seen as the sequence length of a neural
+                        network.
-  --target-width WIDTH  The width of the target part in the sliding window (Default: 1)
+  --target-width WIDTH  The width of the target part in the sliding window
+                        (Default: 1)
-  --offset WIDTH        The width of the offset part in the sliding window (Default: 0)
+  --offset WIDTH        The width of the offset part in the sliding window
+                        (Default: 0)
   --window-step STEP    The step between each sliding window (Default: 1)
-  --n-interval NUMBER   The number of intervals by which the data will be divided.
-It allows to not have test and validation part just at the end (but at the end of each part) without having an overlap
+  --n-interval NUMBER   The number of intervals by which the data will be
+                        divided.
+It allows to not have test and validation
+                        part just at the end (but at the end of each part)
-                        between the train and the evaluations parts.
+                        without having an overlap between the train and the
+                        evaluations parts.
 (Default: 1)
-  --index-column NAME   Name of the index column (commonly the time) (Default: 'date')
+  --index-column NAME   Name of the index column (commonly the time) (Default:
+                        'date')
-  --prop-tv PERCENTAGE  The proportion of the test and validation part union from the data (Default: 0.1)
+  --prop-tv PERCENTAGE  The proportion of the test and validation part union
+                        from the data (Default: 0.1)
-  --prop-v PERCENTAGE   The proportion of the validation part from the test and the validation par union (Default: 0.3)
+  --prop-v PERCENTAGE   The proportion of the validation part from the test
+                        and the validation par union (Default: 0.3)
   --indices INDICE [INDICE ...]
-                        List of indicators we want to add in the data (Optionnal)
+                        List of indicators we want to add in the data
+                        (Optionnal)
   --preprocess FUNCTION NAME
-                        List of pre processing function we want to use to pre process the data.
-Note: it's use independtly on each window
+                        List of pre processing function we want to use to pre
+                        process the data.
+Note: it's use independtly on each
+                        window
-  --merge-pairs         Merge the pairs together in order to extend the number of features.
+  --merge-pairs         Merge the pairs together in order to extend the number
+                        of features.
+  --standardize         Standardize all the given dimension of the dataset
-  --n_category N_CATEGORY
+  --n-category N_CATEGORY
-                        Give a number of category in order to balance number of returns category in the training part of the dataset.
+                        Give a number of category in order to balance number
+                        of returns category in the training part of the
+                        dataset.
 ```
 usage example: